BCCVL/bccvl_data_mover/README.md

     response = s.move(source_dict, dest_dict)
 ```

-*Source Dictionary*
+**Source Dictionary**

 Contains information about the source of the data to move, the following sources are supported

-**ALA**
+*ALA*

 ```python
     source_dict = {'type':'ala', 'lsid':'urn:lsid:biodiversity.org.au:afd.taxon:31a9b8b8-4e8f-4343-a15f-2ed24e0bf1ae'}
 ```

-**HTTP**
+*HTTP*

 ```python
     source_dict = {'type':'url', 'url':'http://www.intersect.org.au'}
 ```

-*Destination Dictionary*
+**Destination Dictionary**

 Contains information about the destination of the data obtained from the source.
 Destinations must be configured in data_mover/destination_config.json and are looked up by name.

 ```python
     dest_dict = {'host':'visualizer', 'path':'/usr/local/data/occurrence'}
 ```

-*Check the status of the move request:*
+**Check the status of the move request:**

-    s.checkMoveStatus(response.id)
+    s.check_move_status(response.id)